robotology/walking-controllers/README.md

  * `Y` for pause walking
  * `X` for stop walking

 Suppose that you want to run the Joypad application, called `WalkingJoypadModule` in the same machine where the physical device is connected.
-The only think that you have to do is running the following command from the terminal:
+The only thing that you have to do is running the following command from the terminal:

 ``` sh
 YARP_CLOCK=/clock WalkingJoypadModule